Recommended children's booklists sorted by age or topic

 Picturebook

-This is a touching and warm story about friendship that I really enjoy as both an illustrator and a mum.
+This is a touching and warm story about friendship and standing up to bullies.
 Ed’s squiggly lines create oodles of character and the book is beautifully designed.
 It champions staying true to oneself and sticking to one’s principles.
 This is an inspiring and adorable picture book about a pair of unlikely friends who face down a pack of bullies.

 Chapter books about bullying